 - o July/August: pre-register for your next year of camp during your week at camp this year. - o September: Appoint a Webelos contact person.
 Promote camp to Webelos throughout the year. - o Fall: Begin money-earning activities for your troop program including camp.
-Have Scouts and parents commit to attending camp. - o Fall/Winter: Develop a budget for your week at camp. - o January: Make reservations for qualified Scouts to attend NYLT. - o February: Secure quality adult leadership for your week at camp. - o February/March/April: Conduct a camp information night for Scouts and Parents.
-Contact your OA Rep or the Council Office for a camp promotion and an OA Election, elections are being conducted at camp for units attending. - o February: Attend Pre-Camp Information Night.
-Please bring your SPL. - o March: Distribute Medical forms.
+Have Scouts and parents commit to attending camp. - o Fall/Winter: Develop a budget for your week at camp. - January: Make reservations for qualified Scouts to attend NYLT. - o February: Secure quality adult leadership for your week at camp. - o February/March/April: Conduct a camp information night for Scouts and Parents.
+Contact your OA Rep or the Council Office for a camp promotion and an OA Election.. - o February: Attend Pre-Camp Information Night.
+Please bring your SPL. - March: Distribute Medical forms.
 (Contact Service Center if you need copies, also available on the council website). - o April: CORI forms for any leaders staying overnight at TV Resident Camp... must be turned in to Council Service Center. - o May: Confirm schedule with troop leadership.
-Review your troop's equipment. - o May 30, 2009: All camp fees due to receive early bird price. - o 5 Weeks prior to camp: Arrange transportation to and from camp. - o 4 Weeks prior to camp: Complete a Scoutmaster's Conference with each attending Scout. - 3 Weeks prior to camp: Establish troop and Scouts' program schedule - 2 Weeks prior to camp: Collect and review medical forms/parent authorization forms and insure that all Scouts attending camp are appropriately registered with the BSA (note: Webelos who have crossed over are not automatically transferred to the troop...
+Review your troop's equipment. - o May 2, 2011: All camp fees due to receive early bird price. - o 5 Weeks prior to camp: Arrange transportation to and from camp. - o 4 Weeks prior to camp: Complete a Scoutmaster's Conference with each attending Scout. - o 3 Weeks prior to camp: Establish troop and Scouts' program schedule - 2 Weeks prior to camp: Collect and review medical forms/parent authorization forms and insure that all Scouts attending camp are appropriately registered with the BSA (note: Webelos who have crossed over are not automatically transferred to the troop...
 THEY ARE REGISTERED AS CUB SCOUTS until the Troop files the appropriate paperwork.
-This paperwork MUST be filed prior to camp for those boys to receive credit for advancements completed while at camp). - 1 Week prior to camp: Attend the Monday Night Orientation Night at Treasure Valley, 7pm at East Lodge.
-(No money accepted at this meeting). - Please bring med forms Monday for pre-check, this will help check in on Sunday.
+This paperwork MUST be filed prior to camp for those boys to receive credit for advancements completed while at camp). - Old Trading Post Classroom.
+(No money accepted at this meeting).
+Please bring med forms Monday for pre-check, this will help check in on Sunday.

-Please be sure to reserve your space for TVSR 2011 before leaving camp!
+Please be sure to reserve your space for TVSR 2013 before leaving camp!